webmeshproj/webmesh/README.md

 This repository contains the core functionality of the Webmesh Project.
 It implements the [Webmesh API](https://github.com/webmeshproj/api) in Go.

-**This project is not yet ready for production use, but I hope to rapidly get there**
+**This project is not yet ready for production use, but I hope to rapidly get there.
+For now, expect backwards-incompatible changes.**

 ## Getting Started